Why is my Keyboard not Typing Double Letters? How to Fix it?

 After that, the issue with the keyboard won’t allow for double letters should be gone.

-In addition, if you need more support from dedicated software that will update any drivers automatically, then select the best driver update software to get it done fast.
+In addition, if you need more support from dedicated software that will update any drivers automatically, select the best driver update software to get it done fast.